Kim Swift: Career

 A graduate of DigiPen, Kim Swift and a group of her fellow graduates developed Narbacular Drop, a portal-based game that was later presented to Valve, which led to Gabe Newell personally offering to hire them so that they could create the critically acclaimed game Portal.
 Kim Swift was the leader of the Portal team as well as a level designer.
 She was credited along with writer Erik Wolpaw in Portals Game Developers Choice Awards for design, innovation, and game of the year.

 Besides Portal, Swift has been involved in other Valve projects, most notably Left 4 Dead and its sequel, Left 4 Dead 2, where she also played a leading role in development.

 In December 2009, Swift left Valve to join Airtight Games.
 There, in cooperation with Square Enix, she led the team that developed Quantum Conundrum, which released in 2012.
 In a 2012, in an interview with Wired, Swift expressed the opinion that the most important impact of video games is that they are "a socially acceptable way for adults to imagine".

 Amazon announced in April 2014 that they had brought Swift in to help build games in their internal studio.
 Swift described her role as senior designer for as yet undisclosed projects.
 In January 2017, Electronic Arts announced they have hired Swift as a design director within their Motive Studios, who developed Star Wars Battlefront II.

 Swift had been part of the Google Stadia internal development studio, Stadia Games & Entertainment, as a game design director, until Google closed down the studio in February 2021.
 By June 2021, Swift had been hired by Xbox Game Studios Publishing as the senior director of cloud gaming.
-She helmed efforts within the division to provide cloud-native support for games that help to offload parts of processing from a user's own system, such as complex multiplayer portions of a game.

 Swift hosted the 20th Game Developers Choice Awards ceremony on March 18, 2020.